jdermont/playground-4tip6qyd/statement.md

     for (int i=0;i<gameStates.size();i++) {
         State state = gameStates.get(i);
         Action action = replies.get(i);
-        // add game state and add or update its action to the map
+        // add game state and add or update its action to the storedStates
         // and update action's wins and games accordingly }
 }
 ```

+I am using MCTS solver, so I will use meta MCTS solver as well.
+To the Action I added boolean terminal and whenever I know the Action has been solved, I set the terminal to true and wins to INFINITY or -INFINITY.
+Then next time a state is encountered, if winning Action has been found I use it or I avoid all losing Actions.

 ## Yavalath symmetries